RusMarshall/SSD-Assignment-1/README.md

 └── Readme.md
 ```

+#Run the project

-1) To run this project clone it first on your computer
+1) To run this project clone it first on your computer to the specific folder
 ```
 $ git clone https://github.com/RusMarshall/SSD-Assignment-1
 ```